kayl22/fawkes_buffer_overflow/README.md

 1. git clone this repo => https://github.com/kayl22/fawkes_buffer_overflow

-2. change the ip_addr and shellcode parameters and you are good to go (In the script I give some msfenom syntax to create a specific reverse shell shellcode for this binary)
+2. change the ip_addr and shellcode parameters and you are good to go (In the script I give specific msfenom syntax to create a reverse shell shellcode payload)